Large Content Site Indexing Slowly

 ))}

-Important articles ≤ 3 clicks.
-Add hub / pillar pages to concentrate authority.
+Important articles <= 3 clicks deep.
+Add hub / pillar pages to concentrate authority and shorten the crawl path to your best content.

 • Original content on Reddit / HN

-• Guest post on industry sites
+• Guest posts on industry sites

 • awesome-list submissions

-• Data-driven reports as news angle
+• Data-driven reports with a news angle

 Step 6: Optimize server response time